 A multi-link multi-radio (MLMR) non-AP MLD should accept a TID-to-link mapping initiated by its associated AP MLD.

-When two MLDs have negotiated a TID-to-link mapping, either MLD may teardown the negotiated TID-to-link mapping by sending an individually addressed TID-to-link Mapping Teardown frameAfter teardown, the MLDs shall operate in default mapping mode (see 35.3.6.1.2 (Default mapping mode)).
+When two MLDs have negotiated a TID-to-link mapping, either MLD may teardown the negotiated TID-to-link mapping by sending an individually addressed TID-to-link Mapping Teardown frame, except a non-AP MLD shall not tear down the negotiated a TID-to-link mapping if the current TID-to-link mapping was established by a negotiation in which the AP requested a mandatory TID-to-link mapping (but may initiate a new TID-to-link mapping negotiation instead).
+After teardown, the MLDs shall operate in default mapping mode (see 35.3.6.1.2 (Default mapping mode)).

 If an MLD has successfully negotiated the TID-to-link mapping with a peer MLD, both the MLD and the peer MLD shall update an uplink and/or downlink TID-to-link mapping information according to the negotiated the TID-to-link mapping.
 In case that a TID-to-link mapping of specific TID is missing in the negotiation, the most recent TID-to-link mapping of this TID remains unchanged and valid.